The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The first point to note is that a contractor is not solely restricted to a person carrying on a business which includes ‘construction operations’.

-Contractors also include businesses whose trade does not normally involve building or construction, but whose annual expenditure on ‘construction operations’ (averaged over three years) exceeds £1m (which will catch big businesses such as banks, supermarkets or retailers).
+Businesses whose trade does not normally involve building or construction, but whose annual expenditure on ‘construction operations’ exceeds a certain minimum level are referred to as ‘deemed contractors’, and also have to operate CIS.
+Up to 5 April 2021, this minimum expenditure level was £1m per annum (averaged over three years).
+From 6 April 2021, this limit was increased to £3m per annum, but the test must be applied over a rolling 12-month period.
+These limits may well catch big businesses such as banks, supermarkets or retailers.
 ‘Construction operations’ are defined in FA 2004, s 74.

 Local authorities or Government bodies can also be regarded as contractors for the purposes of the scheme.

 Home-owners who engage the services of sub-contractors to undertake building work on their own home are not regarded as a contractor for the purposes of the scheme.
-This means that the payments made to the sub-contractor for carrying out the work may be made gross.
+This means that the payments mad

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.